 I accepted this wholeheartedly when it came to Christ, He is eternal and the I Am.
 The Trinity has no beginning or ending.
 However, when it came to accepting the living presence of the saints that was another story.
 We converts have a rough go of it.
 (I was raised Protestant, and later converted to Catholicism, only to find my home in the Orthodox Church).
 And this is where I began to see the wonderful nurturing and loving aspect of the Church.
 It’s as if we’ve been invited to a great feast.
 In fact, the Church uses the word feast.
 Everyone who enters the Church is in essence entering the Great Paschal Feast, the resurrection and life of Christ.
 All the saints who have gone before us reveal Christ.
 And we homeschooling mothers get to open up this wonderful life of the Church, which is the life of Christ to our children.
 How awesome is that?

-However, this realization was not as easily walked out, and I continue to grow in this area.
+However, this realization is not as easily walked out, and I continue to grow in this area.
 Making the decision to center our homeschool plan around the Church calendar is one that I have struggled with.
 Here’s why.
 I may have to adjust our academic load.
-I have found that if we attend services, participate in the readings, hymns, and commemorations, do hands on activities to reinforce the beauty of the feasts, and read books that correspond with a certain feast or saint we have to let go of some of my academic ideals.
+I have found that if we attend services, participate in the readings, hymns, and commemorations, and read books that correspond with a certain feast or saint we have to let go of some of my academic ideals.
 We cannot do it all, and that is just the truth of it.

 In the process of renewing my mind in this area, I have discovered that the pride of life is a major weakness and area of sin in me.
 I am not saying that everyone who follows a strict academic rule is prideful.
 Absolutely not.
 This is just something I struggle with.
 It is simply my desire for my children to succeed, perform, stand out, be smart, get into a great college, win spelling bees, and be affluent that drives me.
 I envision that success in this world is what will make them happy (or better, what will make me happy), and so I fashion my goals, training , and curriculum with a secular mindset.
 What is worse is I fear that if I fail my children in this area they will not succeed in life.
 This kind of thought life, even heart life, is very toxic for a homeschool mother.
 My perfectionism is the very root of my guilt when it comes to the training and raising of my children.